The Maison de la Recherche

 • M12 - rue du Bac station

 The current building retains the entire north wing of the original 18th-century Hôtel de Bernage.
-The wings on rue des Saints Pères and rue de Lille are the result of the first phase of Faure-Dujarric's major project, completed between 1886 and 1889.
+The wings on rue des Saints Pères and rue de Lille are the result of the completion between 1886 and 1889 of the first phase of the major project imagined by Faure-Dujarric.
 The fourth and last wing, to the west, as well as the upper part of the library pavilion at 2 rue de Lille, belong to the last campaign of work initiated to complete this complex in 1935 by architect Paul Barrias.

-The few alterations carried out since 1935 mainly concern interior fittings, or major building maintenance.
-However, a notable intervention took place in the 1970s, when a porte cochère was opened to allow firefighters to pass through in the middle of the rue des Saints Pères façade.
+The few transformations carried out since 1935 mainly concern interior fittings, or major building maintenance.
+A notable intervention was carried out in the 1970s, however, with the opening of a porte cochère, allowing firefighters to pass through in the middle of the front of the rue des Saints Pères.

-The building as a whole displays a high degree of architectural coherence, despite its staggered construction.
-In fact, the architectural treatment of the 19th and 20th-century wings was inspired by the model preserved in the north wing, a remnant of a 13th-century hotel.
-This late 19th-century neo-classical architecture gives limited expression to the building's function with a single zoomorphic weathervane, the Institute's emblem, and the integration of sculpted staples with the Institute's cipher ("LO"), written in French and with the first languages taught at the school, in the dormers on the rue des Saints Pères façade.
+The building as a whole presents a strong architectural coherence despite its staggered construction.
+In fact, the architectural treatment of the 19th and 20th-century wings are all classically inspired by the preserved model of the north wing, a remnant of a 13th-century hotel.
+This late 19th-century neo-classical architecture gives limited expression to the building's function with a single zoomorphic weathervane, the Institute's emblem, and the integration of sculpted staples with the Institute's cipher ("LO"), written in French and with the first languages taught at the school, in the dormers on the front of the rue des Saints Pères.